Good Logo vs Bad Logo Design & How it Can Affect Your Business

 These logos all utilise the power of shapes to create simple, memorable and distinctive logos for their companies.

-Audi utilises organic lines to represent an innovative and approachable brand, whereas Adidas uses the force of geometric shapes to evoke power and edginess from their consumers.
+Audi utilises organic lines to represent an innovative and approachable brand, whereas Adidas uses the force of geometric shapes to evoke power and edginess from its consumers.

 Symmetry and balance are other essential design elements when considering logo design.